Stochastic epidemic models with varying infectivity and waning immunity: Model description

-Recall that $A^N_k(t)$ denotes the number of times that the $k$-th individual has been (re-)infected on the interval $(0,t]$.
-Hence, the time elapsed since this individual's last infection (or since time 0 if no such infection has occurred), is given by
+Let $A^N_k(t)$ be the number of times that the individual $k$ has been (re)--infected on the time interval $(0,t]$.
+The time elapsed since this individual's last infection (or since time $0$ if no such infection has occurred), is given by

 where we use the convention $\sup \emptyset = -\infty$.
 With this notation, the current infectivity and susceptibility of the $k$-th individual are given by